This Discussion channel is currently closed.

 Default_avatar

-Ralph Kaehler over 6 years ago
+Ralph Kaehler about 7 years ago

 the solar fee is not to "allow renewable energy at a fair price", rather it is an attempt to "keep the monopoly alive; and slow the adoption of new technology".
 The utilities are a regulated monopoly; and although REAs have an elected board, that board has a defined conflict of interest fagainst supporting efficiency.
 The boards and REAs have said they see LED light bulbs and renewable energy as competition, rather than a means as their mission statement says " to get electrical service to the individual customer as efficiency as possible".